whistlegraph/2022.aesthetic.computer/README.txt

 - [] Test to see what's the fastest these days?
 Check for scaling issues on linux (see Figma...)

 ***Spinline***
-  - [] Circle algorithm with transparency, has doubly drawin pixels.
+  - [] Circle algorithm with transparency, has doubly drawn pixels.
   - [] example: ink(255, 100).circle(x, y, 128);
   - [] Circle needs 'pan' support.
   - [] Make the regular circle small, and positioned at the tip of the rotating line.